abhijeeth-babu/asus-x513-fedora/README.md

 ---

-# Brightness Adjustment for VivoBook_ASUSLaptop X513UA_KM513UA
+# QOL improvements for VivoBook_ASUSLaptop X513UA_KM513UA running Fedora Workstation.

+## Automatic restoration of brightness.

 These scripts help restore screen brightness after waking from suspend, and after logging in from lockscreen.